thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 ---

 A new feature has been added to Intune where we now natively can randomize the BIOS Password for Dell devices and also set BIOS Settings.
 This is great on so many levels, because:
 * Randomizing BIOS Passwords today, requires custom tooling/custom scripting.
-Can be time consuming
+Can be time consuming, and needs to be maintained.
 * How should the BIOS Passwords be set and stored?
-Not in plain text and available for everyone, right? :)
+Not in plain text, right? :)
 * Streamline BIOS settings across your estate to ensure they are configured correctly.

-I know this is possible in Dell TechDirect, but it's time consuming having to create BIOS Profiles for each model, especially in large enterprises.
+I know configuring BIOS Settings is possible in Dell TechDirect, but it's time consuming having to create BIOS Profiles for each model, especially in large enterprises.
 Also Dell TechDirect is very sluggish to navigate which exacerbates the problem.
-Something Dell is aware of though.

 Microsoft already has it's own feature for doing these things, known as DFCI (Device Firmware Configuration Interface).
 It's been here for a while, and currently supports Surface, Acer, Asus, Toshiba Dynabook, Fujitsu and Panasonic.
 If you ask me, it would be a lot nicer if Dell would just play ball with DFCI.
 But for reasons I won't get into here, Dell has decided to go a seperate route rather than using DFCI.
 Either way, to stay updated in the BIOS Configuration vs DFCI feature comparison, Microsoft has a good comparison [here](https://learn.microsoft.com/en-us/mem/intune/configuration/bios-configuration#bios-configuration-vs-dfci)